 Regarding archaeological sites, Turkey certainly gives Egypt, Angkor Wat, Ancient Rome, and Ancient Greece a run for their money.

-I’ve read somewhere that Turkey possesses more Greek and Roman ruins than Italy and Greece combined, and I honestly believe that assertion.
+I’ve read that Turkey has more Greek and Roman ruins than Italy and Greece combined, and I honestly believe it.

 I visited 10 extraordinary archaeological ruins while backpacking around Western Turkey, primarily through public buses.